 After several years of small, consistent, culture changes, the entire organization begins to look and feel like a place where people want to work and be healthy.
 The Checklist to Change is delivered through the wellness portal and it helps organizations create a culture of health.

 Done correctly, the incentives you offer your employees will motivate them to be healthy.
 To get the most out of incentives they need to be used in the right way.
-To have an effective wellness program, you have to help employees adopt and maintain healthy behaviors.
+Furthermore, to have an effective wellness program, you have to help employees adopt and maintain healthy behaviors.

 These behaviors have a direct impact on chronic disease prevention and the amount of money you spend on healthcare costs.
 If you are not sure what types of things to reward just ask yourself this question: “What is the most important thing I want my employees to do for wellness?”
 That is the thing you should reward.